 Asking for a price is a game.
 Expect to constantly have to barter for taxis.

-Expect kids to shout out ‘white person’ in their local language when they see you.
+Expect kids to shout out ‘white person’ in their local language when they see you (this is my experience as a Caucasian woman).

 You may get questioned as to why you’re not with a man and then be expected to be looking for a man there.